Graded rings associated to valuations and direct limits: Introduction

 The graded ring structure associated to a valuation $\nu$, denoted by $\mathcal{G}_\nu$ (see Definition~\ref{defAnelGrad}), has proved to be an important object on Valuation Theory.
 For example, the graded ring describes information of the value group $\nu\K$ and the residue field $\K\nu$ simultaneously.
 It was proved in \cite{Matheus} that $\mathcal{G}_\nu$ is isomorphic to the semigroup ring $\K\nu[t^{\nu \K}]$ with a suitable multiplication.
 Also, this structure is related to the program developed by Teissier to prove \textit{local uniformization}, an open problem in positive characteristic with applications in resolution of singularities.
 This program is based on the study of the spectrum of certain graded rings (see \cite{teissier}).

 Other important objects, which are also linked with programs to prove local uniformization, are key polynomials (see Definition~\ref{defiPoliChave}).
 These polynomials were introduced by Mac Lane in \cite{MacLane} and generalized years later by Vaquié in \cite{Vaq}, using the structure of graded ring.
 We will refer to them as \textit{Mac Lane-Vaquié key polynomials}.
 After that, Novacoski and Spivakovsky in \cite{josneiKeyPolyPropriedades} and Decaup, Mahboub and Spivakovsky in \cite{spivamahboubkeypoly} introduced a new notion of key polynomials, which is the one we use in this paper.
-These two definitions can be well studied by using graded rings, as one can see in \cite{Andrei} and \cite{josneimonomial}.
+These two definitions can be well understood by using graded rings, as one can see in \cite{Andrei} and \cite{josneimonomial}.

 Among key polynomials, the so called limit key polynomials are of great interest to us.
 Limit key polynomials were introduced in \cite{Vaq} and are one of the main aspects of the generalization of Mac Lane's original key polynomials by Vaquié.
 Here we use a formulation similar to the one presented in \cite{josneiKeyPolyPropriedades} (see Definition~\ref{defLKP2}).
-These polynomials are related with the existence of defect, which is an obstacle when dealing with valuations and local uniformization.
-For example, in the case where the valuation has a unique extension, the defect is the product of the \textit{relative degrees} of limit key polynomials (see \cite{Vaq2} or \cite{Nart}).
+These polynomials are related to the existence of defect, which is an obstacle when dealing with valuations and local uniformization.
+For example, in the case where the valuation has a unique extension, the defect is the product of the \textit{relative degrees} of limit key polynomials (see \cite{Nart}, \cite{Saturnino} or \cite{Vaq2}).

 For a valuation $\nu$ on $\K[x]$, we consider the set $\Psi_n$ of all key polynomials for $\nu$ of degree $n$.
 In this paper, we study the structure of the graded ring associated to a limit key polynomial $Q_n$ for $\Psi_n$, denoted by $\mathcal{G}_{Q_n}$, in terms of the key polynomials $Q\in \Psi_n$.
-In order to do that, we describe $\mathcal{G}_{Q_n}$ as the direct limit of a direct system defined by the graded rings $\mathcal{G}_Q$ and the maps introduced in \cite{Andrei}.
+A related problem was studied in \cite{Vaq}.
+Here, we approach this problem by describing $\mathcal{G}_{Q_n}$ as the direct limit of a direct system defined by the graded rings $\mathcal{G}_Q$ and the maps presented in Section~\ref{GradedRings}.